-When it comes to public health, good cyber hygiene is paramount in avoiding infection.
-For companies looking to prevent cyber attacks, the same logic applies.
+When it comes to public health, good hygiene is paramount in avoiding infection.
+For companies looking to prevent cyber attacks, good cyber hygiene becomes vital.
 According to a report by Accenture, the average number of security breaches a company faces each year has increased by 67 percent since 2014.
 Additionally, Ponemon Institute found that the average cost of successful attacks increased 78 percent between 2017 and 2019, from $5.01 million to $8.94 million.

 Companies need to look at how they approach cybersecurity from the bottom up to mitigate the risk posed by the growing threats to cybersecurity.
 Cyber hygiene practices like patching and updating user systems regularly, encouraging the use of multi-factor authentication, and limiting admin privileges need to become ingrained within organizations.